 - Always read all the manufacturer’s instructions of the sanding equipment you will work with.
-Knowing how to deal right with the machines will not only help you achieve better results at sanding and create smooth and sleek wood floor, but also guarantee your safety.
-If in doubt or you need extra help on how to properly handle the sanding equipment, be sure to ask experienced and trained flooring technicians and always follow their advices.
+Knowing how to deal right with the machines will not only help you achieve better results at sanding and create a smooth and sleek wood floor but also guarantee your safety.
+If in doubt or you need extra help on how to properly handle the sanding equipment, be sure to ask experienced and trained flooring technicians and always follow their advice.

-- Be sure to use dust mask, googles and ear protectors.
-Wood floor sanding is always a messy and loud job and even using a low-dust sanding machines, you will suffer a lot of dust and dirt.
+- Be sure to use a dust mask, goggles and ear protectors.
+Wood floor sanding is always a messy and loud job and even using a low-dust sanding machine, you will suffer a lot of dust and dirt.
 To prevent damaging your eyes and ears or breathing in a major amount of industrial dust, be sure you start the DIY sanding project with the proper equipment.

-After all, taking care of your health is on first place, so better hire a professional service to do the job for you.
+After all, taking care of your health is in first place, so better hire a professional service to do the job for you.
 Enfield Floor Sanders is one of your options in Enfield.